-Supplier social and environmental responsibility profiles are evaluated through the certification process

-The process of qualification in the Supplier Register also includes the verification of possession of valid certifications, issued by independent bodies (i.e.: ISO certifications, SOA certifications, etc.), and of the economic eligibility requirements of the tender.
+Supplier social and environmental responsibility profiles are evaluated through the certification process issued by independent bodies (i.e.: ISO certifications, SOA certifications, etc.), and of the economic eligibility requirements of the tender.
 Furthermore, certain economic indicators are acquired via companies specialising in commercial information (both for corporations and partnerships), which also contribute to determining the supplier's score for qualification purposes.
 For under-threshold contracts, current provisions require the invitation of at least 5 suppliers among those included in the Supplier Register in order to guarantee competitiveness.